rafikee/hs-sports-scores/README.md

 ## Deploy on Google Cloud Functions using CLI

-_Make sure to update the project ids below_
+_Make sure to update the project ids below.
+It should be the same for both variables_

 _Ensure that you have setup gcloud from the command line and it points to your correct GCP project_